jorgebastida/gordon/docs/quickstart_java.rst

 Now that you have Gordon installed, let's create our first project.
 Before doing so, you need to understand how Gordon projects are structured.

-A Gordon project consist in one or more applications.
+A Gordon project consists of one or more applications.
 The term application describes a directory that provides some set of features.
 Applications may be reused in various projects.

 Requirements for Java lambdas:
  * ``gradle``: http://gradle.org/gradle-download/